The DaNa Facility currently has three competitive grant programmes.

 Our second grant programme, the Business Innovation Window (BIW), was launched in August 2017, and is targeting

-for-profit organisations with innovative projects to promote inclusive economic growth, in the four focus sectors.
-The first grants under the BIW are expected to be announced in 2018.
+for-profit organisations with innovative projects to promote inclusive economic growth, in the three focus sectors.
+Eleven Inclusive businesses were selected to receive DaNa investment.
+BIW projects include:

 Alongside our grant windows the DaNa Facility also signed agreements to provide strategic financial support with key

 organisations working to support inclusive economic growth in Myanmar.

 This has included support for responsible business through funding for the Myanmar Centre for Responsible Business (MCRB)

 an initiative to encourage responsible business activities throughout Myanmar.
 It aims to provide a trusted, impartial forum for dialogue, seminars,

 and briefings to relevant parties as well as access to international expertise and tools in the area of responsible business.

 We have also commissioned and provided funding for the Asia Foundation to conduct a nationwide competitiveness and